 To assist product manufacturers in providing immediate medical response to customers exposed to their products, or to answer health and safety related questions aimed at prevention while providing post-market surveillance and consulting services, the poison center model was expanded to enhance product safety.
-By 1994, Sioris and Kingston grew Hazard Information Services to over 230 clients throughout the United Sates and world-wide, and received over 140,000 calls to the Center annually.
+By 1994, Sioris and Kingston expanded Hazard Information Services to over 230 clients throughout the United States and world-wide, receiving over 140,000 calls to the Center annually.